Have you ever partaken of an Indian or South Asian curry?

 The reason they are typically yellow in color is because they contain the root spice turmeric.
 Known scientifically as Curcuma longa, turmeric is found all over South Asia and is believed to have been in use in India as both a spice and as a medicinal component for at least 5000 years.

 The many health benefits of turmeric have long been exploited in Ayurveda, the traditional Indian system of medicine.
-According to Ayurvedic practitioners:
+According to customary Ayurvedic practice:

 - Turmeric maintains gut flora and protects against stomach disorders.
 It’s also a natural antiseptic and is useful for disinfecting cuts, burns, wounds, and other skin infections.